syntatis/wp-option/README.md

 ---

-A simple wrapper that adds validation around dealing with WordPress options.
+A simple wrapper that adds validation and enforcing consistencies when dealing with WordPress options, such as when adding, updating, and retrieving an option.
+It supports both `*_option` as well as the corresponding function for network-enable installatiopn, `*_site_option` functions.

 ## Why?